top of page

 Oswald’s Motive

-In short, there is no known reason to believe Oswald wanted to kill Kennedy - we don’t even know of any disparaging remarks he ever made against him (but it is reported that he did make a few favorable comments about him).
-However, because one can never predict the actions of another, we must also consider whether he had the opportunity to commit the crime.
+In short, there is no known reason to believe Oswald wanted to kill Kennedy - we don’t even know of any disparaging remarks he ever made against him (some contemporaries reported that he actually liked the President, and enjoyed reading Profiles in Courage).
+Be all this as it may, because one can never predict the actions of another, we must also consider whether he had the opportunity to commit the crime.

 Oswald’s Opportunity